Rovigo province capital Po valley Veneto region

 Rovigo and the whole Polesine area are linked to the most important river in Italy: the Po.
-And hence the water penetration imposed a special relationship with nature than the rest of the region.
-Most relevant are the artificial canals and the drainage pumps.
-Where in addition we can find the reclamations, the geometries of crops and the poplar groves.
-Therefore it mingles up with the spontaneity of reeds, gulls, coots, water lilies and eels.
-And also with an amphibian world that gives a test on the themes of the environment.
+For the management of landscape, the water penetration imposed a special relationship with nature than the rest of the region.
+Most relevant are the artificial canals and the drainage pumps present in strategical areas for the land reclamation, as well as the geometries of crops and the poplar groves.
+An environment that mingles up with reed beds, gulls, coots, water lilies and eels.
+A nature that, thanks to a rich amphibian world, can give a test on themes of the environment it self.

 In the modern era

 Rovigo, like the other art cities, earned along the years an economic and culture position of all respect.
 And this is due thanks to the development of the agriculture, the industry, and the road network.

 As a result, the town was the connection of the Venetian and the Ferrarese.
 But during the fascism period, a modern town takes place where there was the XVth century site of the Este dynasty.